bunri-dd/dwm/README.md

-# dwm - dynamic window manager
+# pter1342's build of dwm - dynamic window manager
-dwm is an extremely fast, small, and dynamic window manager for X.
+This is my build of dwm, the extremely fast, small, and dynamic window manager for X.

 ## Patches applied
 Here's the list of the patches I've applied to this build: